Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/02-base/01-vite-boiler/README.md

-## 01 Vite boiler plate
+## 01 Vite boilerplate

 ## Summary

-In this example there is a vite boiler plate set up with Typescript support, just in the step before to adding React support.
+In this example there is a vite boilerplate set up with Typescript support, just in the step before to adding React support.

 It is based on the Vite examples.